sergiotaborda/lense-lang-docs/docs/content/properties.md

 If you omit the modifier near the acessor or modifier declarations the visibility of the property will be used.
 The visibility of the acessor or modifier may not be less restrictive than that of the property.
 Having a ``public get`` for a ``private`` property makes no sense.

-## Intercepting And Acces to the Backing-Field
+## Intercepting And Access to the Backing-Field

 Sometimes you need to intercept the call to the acessor or the modifier but we would like the code to also write the result to the backing-field;
 This is very uncomon, so the example is a little contrived.
-The point is that can be done, if you need to.
+The point is that it can be done, if you need to.

 ~~~~brush: lense
 public class Doubler {